unbibium/png2petscii/README.md

 You can save the output as a raw text file, or a program file that will print the output.
 Program files can be saved in PRG or P00 format so that you can see them on an emulator.
-The output is very inefficient; it sends a redundant RVS ON/OFF and color code for each character.

 Future plans
 ------------

-* Optimize PETSCII output.
 * Image preprocessing.
   * quantize source image to C64 palette
   * quantize each tile to most plentiful color